Real Option Pricing using Quantum Computers: Alternative schedule for QAMC

 \subsection{Direct encoding}

 The \emph{direct encoding} algorithm starts from the same initial state $\ket{S}$:

 where $\mathcal{K}$ is again the number of possible paths defined by the given discretization.
-The next step is to define the operator $U_{\overline{F}}$ such that pushes the payoff without squared roots into the amplitude.
-In order to do that, an additional single qubit register is needed:
+The next step is to define the operator $U_{F}$ such that pushes the payoff without squared roots into the amplitude.
+For this purpose, an additional single qubit register is needed, so that: